Tõnu Samuel

 Tõnu Samuel (born 3 July 1972) is an Estonian hacker commonly cited by mainstream media in topics regarding network security.

 Samuel was born in Tallinn.
-Between 1979 and 1988, he attended the Tallinn Secondary Science School.
+Between 1979 and 1988, he attended the Tallinn Secondary School of Science.
 In 1990–1992 he took courses in business and financial management.
 His career as a programmer began in 1991, while working at the Estonian Ministry of Communication.

-In 2011 Samuel moved to work in Japan, before that he lived about 10 years in Räpina in southeastern Estonia.
+In 2011 Samuel moved to work in Japan.
+Before that he lived about 10 years in Räpina in southeastern Estonia.